maxbates/cogeneration/doc/multimers.md

          - [ ] masking binding interfaces of both chains, preserve rest
          - [ ] mask entire interacting chain

+- Sampling
+    - new eval dataset for multimers? or update PDB dataset with new motif strategies

 - Folding Validation
     - New Metrics
         - [ ] Split some metrics per chain, e.g. RMSD, LDDT